Market Failure: Green Energy, Capitalism, and the Path We’re Not Taking

 The #Fediverse is native to anti-common-sense governance

-On this Alt path, the two often pushed liberal #foundation models, with their failures, can lead grassroots, community-driven projects to become corporate tools, diverting resources toward maintaining the status quo rather than fostering innovation and social change.
+My view of this is passionate and grounded in years of experience, it is weaving together themes of grassroots activism, technology, governance, and the mounting challenges of #climatechaos leading to social collapse.
+On this Alt path, the often pushed liberal #foundation models, with their failures, can lead grassroots, community-driven projects to become corporate tools, diverting resources toward maintaining the status quo rather than social change.
 Examples of open source capture, projects like OpenAI initially emphasized openness but became increasingly closed and profit-driven once corporate interests got involved.
 The highlights the ease of capture by “#fashionista agendas.”

 Practical applications are reputation paths, tools that prioritize human connections over algorithms, to strengthen communities.
 Human-readable systems avoiding jargon-heavy and technical solutions ensures the governance model remains inclusive.
 Let’s keep this #KISS